Primal Scream: Riot City Blues, Beautiful Future and Screamadelica 20th anniversary (2006–2012)

-More Light and Chaosmosis (2013–present)
+More Light and Chaosmosis (2013–2018)

 The band's tenth album, More Light, was released in May 2013 on the band's own label, First International, via Ignition Records.
 The new album was produced by David Holmes, who confirmed the release on his Facebook page on 11 January 2013.
 The first track taken from the album is "2013" with a music video directed by Rei Nadal.
 The first single proper is "It's Alright, It's OK", which was played in the UK by both BBC Radio 2 and 6 Music, as well as supported by leading alternative music stations XFM and Absolute Radio.
+It also appears on the soundtrack for Freaks of Nature (2015), playing over the final scene and end credits.
 The second single is "Invisible City".

 Former guitarist Robert "Throb" Young died in September 2014.

 Their eleventh album Chaosmosis was released on 18 March 2016.

 In August 2018 it was announced that the band would release the original long-lost recordings made for Give Out But Don't Give Up for the first time, which were made when the band went to Memphis's Ardent Studios in 1993 to work on a new album with producer Tom Dowd and the Muscle Shoals Rhythm Section.